 The Society is committed to the operation of a Conduct Risk Framework (including a Conduct Policy) to facilitate management in the identification and monitoring of conduct risk and in ensuring compliance with regulatory requirements.
-However, it is not merely an exercise to ensure regulatory compliance as it is considered a key governance and management process and part of the culture of placing Members at the heart of all we do.
+However, it is not merely an exercise to ensure regulatory compliance as it is considered a key governance and management process and part of the culture of placing Members at the heart of the business.
+In July 2023, the FCA brought into force the Consumer Duty which was a package of measures comprised of: